UK warns Russia will face severe sanctions if it installs Ukraine 'puppet regime' | Politics

 Russia will face severe economic sanctions if it installs a puppet regime in Ukraine, a senior UK minister said on Sunday after Britain accused the Kremlin of seeking to install a pro-Russian leader there.

-Britain made the accusation late on Saturday, also saying Russian intelligence officers had been in contact with a number of former Ukrainian politicians as part of plans for an invasion.
-The Russian Foreign Ministry dismissed the comments as "disinformation", accusing Britain and NATO of "escalating tensions" over Ukraine.
+Britain made the accusation https://www.reuters.com/world/uk/uk-accuses-kremlin-trying-install-pro-russian-leader-ukraine-2022-01-22 late on Saturday, also saying Russian intelligence officers had been in contact with a number of former Ukrainian politicians as part of plans for an invasion.
+The Russian Foreign Ministry dismissed the comments as "disinformation", accusing Britain and the transatlantic military alliance NATO of "escalating tensions" over Ukraine.

 Mykhailo Podolyak, a Ukrainian adviser to the presidential office, said the allegations should be taken seriously.
 "There'll be very serious consequences if Russia takes this move to try and invade but also install a puppet regime," British Deputy Prime Minister Dominic Raab told Sky News on Sunday.